-Value of Value of

-OI Option Restricted Stock

-Name Accele Acceleration (1) Acceleration (2)
+Name Opt Value of Option Acceleration (1) Value of Restricted Stock Acceleration (2)

 Daniel P. McGahn \$ \$ 358,440

-Gregory J. Yurek \$ \$
+Gregory J. Yurek \$ \$ -

 David A. Henry \$ \$ 134,724

 Timothy D. Poor \$ \$ 127,027

 Susan J. DiCecco \$ \$ 93,936

-Charles W. Stankiewicz \$ \$
+Charles W. Stankiewicz \$ \$ -

-Angelo R. Santamaria \$ \$
+Angelo R. Santamaria \$ - \$ -

-- (1) Represents the number of option shares that would accelerate, multiplied by the excess of \$4.12 per share (the closing sale price of AMSC common stock on March 30, 2012) over the exercise price of the option. - (2) Represents the number of shares of restricted stock that would accelerate, multiplied by \$4.12 (the closing sale price of AMSC common stock on March 30, 2012).
+(1) Represents the number of option shares that would accelerate, multiplied by the excess of \$4.12 per share (the closing sale price of AMSC common stock on March 30, 2012) over the exercise price of the option.

+(2) Represents the number of shares of restricted stock that would accelerate, multiplied by \$4.12 (the closing sale price of AMSC common stock on March 30, 2012).

 On May 23, 2011, our company entered into a retirement and services agreement with Dr. Yurek pursuant to which effective June 1, 2011, Dr. Yurek resigned as chief executive officer and agreed to serve as a senior advisor to our company for up to 24 months.
-Pursuant to this agreement, Dr. Yurek is entitled to receive the following payments and benefits: (i) a total of \$2.0 million in cash, of which \$83,333 is payable on the final day of each month from June 2011 to August 2012, \$50,000 is payable on the final day of each month from April 2013 to May 2014; and (ii) continued group medical, dental and vision insurance coverage for up to three years through May 31, 2014.
+Pursuant to this agreement, Dr. Yurek is entitled to receive the following payments and benefits: (i) a total of \$2.0 million in cash, of which \$83,333 is payable on the final day of each month from June 2011 to August 2012, \$50,000 is payable on the final day of September 2012, and \$50,000 is payable on the final day of each month from April 2013 to May 2014; and (ii) continued group medical, dental and vision insurance coverage for up to three years through May 31, 2014.
 The foregoing severance payments are conditioned upon (1) Dr. Yurek's continued services to our company in accordance with the retirement and service agreement, (2) his execution and non-revocation a general release of claims and (3) his compliance with customary restrictive covenants (including, without limitation, non-compete and non-solicit covenants for the period ending May 31, 2014).

-On August 22, 2011, our company entered into a severance agreement with Mr. Santamaria pursuant to which Mr. Santamaria is entitled to receive the following payments and benefits: (i) \$350,000, less all applicable taxes and withholdings, as severance pay (an amount equivalent to twelve (12) months of his then current base salary plus \$100,000 of additional consideration); (ii) an extension of Mr. Santamaria's period to exercise the 80,000 vested options granted to him on May 15, 2007 until May 14, 2017; (iii) continued medical insurance coverage through the severance period for so long is Mr. Santamaria is COBRAeligible and does not become eligible for coverage under another group health plan maintained by a subsequent employer; and (iv) outplacement services at the Company's cost.
+On August 22, 2011, our company entered into a severance agreement with Mr. Santamaria pursuant to which Mr. Santamaria is entitled to receive the following payments and benefits: (i) \$350,000, less all applicable taxes and withholdings, as severance pay (an amount equivalent to twelve (12) months of his then current base salary plus \$100,000 of additional consideration); (ii) an extension of Mr. Santamaria's period to exercise the 80,000 vested options granted to him on May 15, 2007 until May 14, 2017; (iii) continued medical insurance coverage through the severance period for so long is Mr. Santamaria is COBRA-eligible and does not become eligible for coverage under another group health plan maintained by a subsequent employer; and (iv) outplacement services at the Company's cost.
 The agreement includes a general release of claims and customary non-compete and non-solicit covenants for the period ending August 31, 2012.
 The foregoing severance payments are conditioned upon Mr. Santamaria's compliance with the terms of the severance agreement, including the non-compete and non-solicit covenants described above.